Breast Cancer Therapy: Right On Target

 The good news is groundbreaking targeted treatment may extend survival time in advanced, metastatic disease.
 And death rates are declining: with rates going down in women over 50 years of age since 2007.

 A diagnosis of breast cancer is scary and leaves many questions about how to proceed.
 But there is no single "best" treatment regimen for breast cancer -- it's always an individual plan.

 Usually a combination of surgery and medicine is used.
 Many factors come into play for treatment decisions:

 Common types of treatment for breast cancer include:

 - Targeted therapy

 Chemotherapy, endocrine (hormone) therapy, and targeted therapy are "adjuvant" systemic therapies.
 Adjuvant therapy for breast cancer is given after primary treatment to increase the chance of long-term survival and may include chemotherapy, radiation or hormonal therapy.

 Surgery: Often the First Step

 Depending upon the stage of the cancer at diagnosis, options include breast-conserving surgery (lumpectomy) or removing one or both breasts (mastectomy).
-Surgery is also used to check the lymph nodes under the arm for cancer spread, which may also be removed.
+Surgery is also used to check the lymph nodes under the arm (sentinel node biopsy) for cancer spread, and they can also be removed, if needed.

 Radiation Therapy: Often Used in Addition to Surgery